tonjo/charisma-mvc/README.md

 2. Don't use the same name for class and method, as this might trigger an (unintended) `__construct` of the class.
    This is really weird behaviour, but documented here: [php.net - Constructors and Destructors](http://php.net/manual/en/language.oop5.decon.php).
+3. Change the default theme in charisma.js file

 ## Add external libraries via Composer